hectorMiranda/robotics.minux.io/README.md

 - **Dead Reckoning Mode**: The robot follows a predefined path of forward movements and turns.
 - **Path Planning Mode**: The robot navigates a path while avoiding obstacles.

-The `marcebot` directory contains the Arduino code for the robot, including the main `.ino` file and the `Robot` class, which provides an API for controlling the robot's movements.
+The `arduino/marcebot` directory contains the Arduino code for the robot, including the main `.ino` file and the `Robot` class, which provides an API for controlling the robot's movements.

 ### Digital Clock

 This project is a digital clock with an alarm function, built using an ATmega328P microcontroller and a 7-segment display.
 The clock displays the time in 12-hour format and includes a PM indicator.
 The user can set the time and alarm using pushbuttons.
 When the alarm is triggered, it plays a Pac-Man-themed melody.

-The `clock` directory contains the Arduino code for the clock, including the main `.ino` file and the logic for the alarm and display.
+The `arduino/clock` directory contains the Arduino code for the clock, including the main `.ino` file and the logic for the alarm and display.

 ### Baremetal Minux